-Depositing savings into a self-directed IRA could be a wise choice for those who are looking for long-term tax-free real estate investment.
+Depositing savings into a self-directed IRA could be a wise choice for those who are looking for long-term tax-free real estate investment (specifically buying investment properties).
 Whether this is a good choice for you depends on the circumstances.

 On the other hand, you would be allowed to buy real estate into a self-directed IRA for flipping purposes.
-Although there is an annual limit on the number of purchases and sales you can make, all profits will be tax-deferred or tax-free.
+There is an annual limit on the number of purchases and sales you can make, all profits will be tax-deferred or tax-free.
 Thus your IRA will grow without any deductions.

 IRA investment concerns

-Lastly, always remember to have a Plan B. Most people will lose out because they fail to diversify their savings.
-Considering the option of failure and spreading out your investment will make you more cautious and could save you a lot of money in the long term.
+Most people will lose out because they fail to diversify their savings.
+Considering the option of failure and spreading out your investment.
+Investing wisely and having a plan B can save you a lot of money in the long term.

 Disclaimer: The Company introduces general information and education concepts about self-directed retirement accounts (such as 401(k) and IRA accounts).
 Like any investment, there is a risk in using retirement funds for investing in real estate assets.

 It is possible to lose a portion or all of an investment in real estate – including those purchased with retirement funds.

 Please review IRS Publication 3125 regarding the use of retirement funds for alternative investments.
 The document can be found at http://www.irs.gov/pub/irs-pdf/p3125.pdf.
 Every individual is different, with unique circumstances.
 We do not offer tax, accounting, financial or legal advice.

 Prior to acting upon this information, consult your own accounting, legal and financial advisors to evaluate the risks, consequences, and suitability of that transaction.
 The Company is not a retirement account custodian, trustee, or securities dealer.